neutralboyz/stayneutral/content/projects/create-edit-content-admin.md

 ---
-title: Create and edit content
+title: Create and edit content - the admin
-slug: create-edit-content
+slug: create-edit-content-admin
 image: /medias/uploads/tumblr_nmi2y50vtq1twkjb3o1_1280.jpg
 ---
 * The content manager is the hidden part of the website that allows you to create new content, or edit the existing one.